CalM: A Self-Supervised Foundation Model for Population Dynamics in Calcium Imaging Data: Methods

 With the trained NQ model, we tokenize trial-wise neural recordings into discrete sequences with compressed temporal resolution, denoted as $\mathbf{Z}\in\{1,2,...,K\}^{N\times T_d}$.
 This tokenized population activity is then fed into the Dual-Axis Transformer (DAT, $\mathcal{T}$), which serves as the neural foundation model for self-supervised learning (Figure~\ref{fig:fig2}).

 \textbf{DAT backbone.} The DAT employs a Transformer architecture factorized along two axes to handle high-dimensional population data efficiently.
 Along the \textbf{neural axis}, DAT performs bidirectional self-attention across neurons within a single time step to capture population structure; along the \textbf{temporal axis}, it applies \emph{causal} self-attention across time for each neuron to model temporal dynamics.
 We utilize RoPE to encode temporal positions.

-To preserve neuron identity, we assign a learnable embedding to each neuron.
+\textbf{Neuron and session embedding:} To preserve neuron identity, we assign a learnable embedding to each neuron.
 Furthermore, to account for cross-session variability in the multi-animal setting, we incorporate session embeddings to condition the model on specific recording contexts.

 \afterpage{

 }

 \textbf{Autoregressive objective.} Formally, given the history of tokens $\mathbf{Z}_{:,1:t}$, the model predicts the probability distribution for the next tokens $\mathbf{Z}_{:,t+1}$: